RAC Limited: Roadside assistance

 The RAC has around 2,000 patrols that attend 2.8 million breakdowns each year, this includes overseas breakdowns with RAC Europe.
 The RAC covers eight million roadside assistance customers, with 2.2 million individual members and 4.5 million corporate customers.
-Their breakdown assistance centres operate 24/7, and deal with approximately four millions calls a year.
+Their breakdown assistance centres operate 24/7, and deal with approximately four million calls a year.

 They have introduced, for trial, two hybrid vehicles, to cut fuel consumption and carbon emissions.
 In May 2009, a survey by J.D.
 Power ranked the RAC highest in "satisfying roadside assistance customers" for the fourth consecutive year.
 RAC Europe is breakdown cover for customers from the United Kingdom that travel to Europe.

 RAC Europe covers forty seven European countries, and provides English speaking Incident Managers, available twenty four hours a day to assist.
 The office is based near Lyon, in Villeurbanne, France.

 Other

 RAC Vehicle Checks and Examinations conduct vehicle checks that show if a car has been stolen, written off, has outstanding finance or previous plates, is at risk of being sold illegally, and that its number plate and chassis number correspond.

 RAC Vehicle Checks are conducted by Experian, while RAC Examinations Inspectors make physical checks on the car to make sure it is mechanically and structurally sound.
 The RAC also provides travel and traffic services including online route planners, in car navigation and help with travel documents.